“I AM CONSCIOUSNESS, THEREFORE I AM”

-I would submit that we have to arrive at an understanding of ‘self’, spirit, and soul by knowing the structure and functional organization of the being that exists.
+I would submit that we have to arrive at an understanding of ‘self’, spirit, and soul by knowing the structure and functional organization of the Living Thing or Being that exists.

 My soul is represented by an anatomical structure described as Reticular Formation in the Brain Stem.
 Just like my body is composed of trillions of individual cells which collectively represent and establish my physical identity in this world, my soul derives its existence and identity from trillions of these individual units or cells that comprise my body.
 My soul is actually a composite of trillions of units of consciousness of trillions of individual cells that comprise my human body.
 The Functional Unity in relation to Consciousness is achieved in the Reticular Formation, the site where Consciousness of the Whole human organism is composed and then is relayed to the Cerebral hemispheres.
 It is just like a picture or a photo which represents trillions of spots of varying degrees of light intensity or brightness.
-The term soul has to be defined as manifestation of “Consciousness”.
+The term soul has to be defined as the manifestation of “Consciousness”.
 If there is no “Consciousness”, there is no soul.
-Existence of soul is witnessed by the presence of “Consciousness”.
+The existence of the soul is witnessed by the presence of “Consciousness”.
 This biological characteristic described as “Consciousness” exists in every single living cell.
 If a living organism is made up of one single cell, it has a soul as manifested by its “Consciousness”.
 For the human person, when identified as an Individual, the anatomical location of his Soul is the Reticular Formation of the Brain Stem which receives input from the rest of the body and shapes the information and sends it to Thalamus and to Cortical Areas of the Brain which provide the awareness, the functional knowledge with which the human organism exists as a living entity.
-Man enjoys an existence characterized by Peace, Harmony, and Tranquility, as the Soul, or the Life Principle operates most of the vital functions of the complex organism without relaying all the information to the cortical areas where it would be then known to the Man who exists because of these vital functions.
-Thereby, Man is protected from a huge information overload that is not compatible with mental peace and equilibrium.
+The man enjoys an existence characterized by Peace, Harmony, and Tranquility, for the Soul, or the Life Principle operates most of the vital functions of the complex organism.
+Further, the soul does not relay all this enormous amount of information to the cortical areas where it would be then known to the Man who exists because of these vital functions.
+For the soul does not relay, Man is protected from a huge information overload that is not compatible with mental peace and equilibrium.